X01XX/forth-memory-management/README.md

 There is a process for finding where any lost struct instance is allocated, then follow your code to where it should be deallocated.
 See memory-leak-fixing.odt.

-Saying "There are no memory leaks currently causing a problem" is different from saying "There are no memory leaks".
+Change "There are no memory leaks currently causing a problem" to "There are no memory leaks".

 At first, making a change and seeing a memory leak causes frustration.
 But they are not that hard to find and fix, since the change is still in your mind.
 It later becomes a welcome warning, fix this before you make more changes.